International Federation of Red Cross and Red Crescent Societies: Missions begin

 During the first years of the league, the work was essentially reactive and consisted mostly of recording information and statistics to be shared with the National Societies.
 The league's first operational mission was to perform onsite observations of the conditions of the victims of a typhus epidemic in Poland, and to develop and circulate information material to the surrounding countries to prevent the spread of similar epidemics.
 The first large-scale relief action of the league came after the 1923 earthquake in Japan which killed about 200,000 people and left countless more injured and without shelter.
-For the first time, 35 National Red Cross Societies participated in a joint action of the ICRC and the league, for which the record sum of 277 million Swiss francs was donated.
+For the first time, 35 National Red Cross Societies participated in a joint action of the ICRC and the league, for which a record sum of 277 million Swiss francs was donated.

 The league began issuing appeals in 1925 but appeals were not consistently issued for all disasters.
-During the 1920s and 1930s disaster relief remained a minor activity, behind public health, nursing and youth activities.
+During the 1920s and 1930s, disaster relief remained a minor activity, behind public health, nursing, and youth activities.
 The National Societies, with the league's assistance in the 1920s, were better prepared to deal with disaster relief and consequently less in need of external assistance.
 Additionally, the Great Depression caused economic insecurity worldwide, urging the league to dedicate more coverage to poverty programs.

 The 1930s saw the growing use of the automobile, the development of road infrastructure and consequently the increase of traffic and casualties.
 The league became a leader in first aid prevention for road accidents, by establishing in 1932 a Permanent Committee on First Aid on Roads, with the collaboration of various motoring associations.

 As the world headed closer to another war, the activities of the league reduced considerably.
 Nonetheless, the collaboration between the league and the ICRC continued to grow.
 The league provided support to the ICRC in the late 1930s, notably during the Spanish Civil War and the Second Sino-Japanese war, by issuing appeals and establishing distribution points of food and medical supplies for the civilians.
 The Joint Relief Commission, initiated by the ICRC in 1941, established the mandates of the league and the ICRC, ensuring their continuous support to the National Societies amid the intensifying war.
-This agreement also increased the National Societies' independence and allowed them to pursue their civilian relief activities without causing friction with the belligerent, occupied and neutral states.
+This agreement also increased the National Societies' independence and allowed them to pursue their civilian relief activities without causing friction with the belligerent, occupied, and neutral states.

 After a six-year hiatus, the board of governors held its first meeting in October 1945.
 The post-war period provided a new driving force to the league as it resumed its relations with the National Societies and provided relief to war-affected regions.